rapid7/metasploit-framework/documentation/modules/payload/android/meterpreter/reverse_tcp.md

 **Uploading APK to a real Android device using install_msf_apk.sh**

 On the Android device, make sure to enable Developer Options.
-You can do this by:
+To do this:

 1. Go to Settings -> About -> Software Information
 2. Tap on the Build Number section a couple of times.
 It should unlock Developer Options.